 What to do when someone dies

 It can be difficult to ensure everything is covered when dealing with a death.
 We’ve put together some useful information, to help get you started.

 When someone dies, it usually takes place in a hospital, nursing home or at home.

 Hospital or Nursing home

 The hospital or nursing home staff will make arrangements for the doctor to issue the Medical Certificate of Cause of Death (MCCD) and the doctors surgery will advise you when it is available.
-Let the home know which funeral director has been chosen to save any confusion or delay when death occurs.
-Let the home or hospital know if a cremation has been decided upon, as additional paperwork will need to be completed by the doctors.
+Let the home or hospital know which funeral director you have chosen to save any confusion or delay when death occurs.
+Let the home or hospital know if a cremation or burial has been decided, as for a cremation additional paperwork will need to be completed by the doctors.
 Please note there is a fee of £82.00 for the completion of this document.

 In some cases the death may be reported to the Coroner.
 This could be because the death was unexpected, a road accident or simply that the deceased has not been seen by a doctor in the preceding 14 days.
 This should not unduly delay the funeral.
 You should still phone us and we will explain the procedures involved.